Nicolas Aubé-Kubel

-Nicolas Aubé-Kubel (/oʊ'beɪkuː'bəl/ oh-BAY-koo-BEHL; born May 10, 1996) is a Canadian professional ice hockey right winger for the Washington Capitals of the National Hockey League (NHL).
-He previously played for the Philadelphia Flyers, Colorado Avalanche and Toronto Maple Leafs of the NHL.
-The Flyers selected him in the second round, 48th overall, of the 2014 NHL Entry Draft.
+Nicolas Aubé-Kubel (/oʊ'beɪkuː'bəl/ oh-BAY-koo-BEHL; born May 10, 1996) is a Canadian professional ice hockey player.
+A right winger for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL), he previously played for the Philadelphia Flyers, Colorado Avalanche, Toronto Maple Leafs, Washington Capitals, Buffalo Sabres, and the New York Rangers.
+The Flyers selected him in the second round, 48th overall, of the 2014 NHL entry draft.

-Aubé-Kubel was born in Slave Lake, Alberta, but moved to Sorel-Tracy, Quebec with his family at the age of two.
+Aubé-Kubel was born in Slave Lake, Alberta, but moved to Sorel-Tracy, Quebec, with his family at the age of two.
 He played minor ice hockey and speed skating with local teams.
 Aubé-Kubel's performance at the midget hockey level led to his being drafted seventh overall by the Val-d'Or Foreurs of the Quebec Major Junior Hockey League (QMJHL) in their 2012 draft.
 After his first two seasons with the Foreurs, during which he was drafted by the Flyers, Aubé-Kubel had a break-out season in 2014–15, scoring 80 points and taking the team to the playoffs.
 He continued his strong point production into the following season, serving as assistant captain for the Foreurs.

 When the Foreurs' 2015–16 season came to a close, Aubé-Kubel was invited to join the Lehigh Valley Phantoms, the Flyers' American Hockey League (AHL) affiliate, for their final six games of the season.
 His first full season of AHL hockey was offensively disappointing, as Aubé-Kubel was still learning the league, but the following year, he improved both on point-scoring and physicality.
 Aubé-Kubel made his NHL debut in 2018, but was sent back down to the Phantoms after only nine games.
 He did not become a staple in the Flyers' line-up until December 2019.
 As a fourth-line winger, Aubé-Kubel had a productive 2019–20 season, but fell victim to a sophomore slump in 2021, with a particularly high number of penalty minutes.

 The Flyers placed him on waivers early in the 2021–22 season, and the Colorado Avalanche claimed him.
 Aubé-Kubel won the Stanley Cup with the Avalanche in 2022.